 Conserving our most treasured artefacts

-Work to conserve some of the collection has already started to ensure they are ready to go on display in museum following its extensive refurbishment.
+Work to conserve some of the collection has already started to ensure they are in the best shape to go on display in museum following its extensive refurbishment.

-So far, work to has been undertaken to a range of artefacts including:
+So far, work has been undertaken to a range of artefacts including:

 Two hundred year-old cannon

 A team of five volunteers accompanied by the Conservation and Engagement Officer have spent around 80 hours carefully working to conserve the two cannons dating back to 1798.